microsoft/Web-Dev-For-Beginners/1-getting-started-lessons/1-intro-to-programming-languages/README.md

 ## What is Programming?

 Programming (also known as coding) is the process of writing instructions to a device, such as a computer or mobile device.
 We write these instructions with a programming language, which is then interpreted by the device.
-These sets of instructions may be referred to by various names, but *program*, *computer program*, *application (app)*, and *executable* are a few popular names.
+These sets of instructions may be referred to by various names, but the program, computer program, application (app), and executable are a few popular names.

-A *program* can be anything that is written with code; websites, games, and phone apps are programs.
-While it's possible to create a program without writing code, the underlying logic is interpreted to the device and that logic was most likely written with code.
-A program that is *running* or *executing code* is carrying out instructions.
+A program can be anything that is written with code; websites, games, and phone apps are programs.
+While it's possible to create a program without writing code, the underlying logic is interpreted to the device, and that logic was most likely written with code.
+A program that is running or executing code is carrying out instructions.
 The device that you're currently reading this lesson with is running a program to print it to your screen.

-✅ Do a little research: who is considered to have been the world's first computer programmer?
+✅ Do a little research: who is considered the world's first computer programmer?

 ## Programming Languages

-Programming languages serve a main purpose: for developers to build instructions to send to a device.
-Devices only can understand binary (1s and 0s), and for *most* developers that's not a very efficient way to communicate.
+Programming languages serve the main purpose: for developers to build instructions to send to a device.
+Devices can only understand binary (1s and 0s), and for *most* developers that's not a very efficient way to communicate.
 Programming languages are a vehicle for communication between humans and computers.

 Programming languages come in different formats and may serve different purposes.
 For example, JavaScript is primarily used for web applications, while Bash is primarily used for operating systems.

-*Low level languages* typically require fewer steps than *high level languages* for a device to interpret instructions.
-However, what makes high level languages popular is its readability and support.
-JavaScript is considered a high level language.
+*Low-level languages* typically require fewer steps than *high-level languages* for a device to interpret instructions.
+However, what makes high-level languages popular is their readability and support.
+JavaScript is considered a high-level language.

-The following code illustrates the difference between a high level language with JavaScript and low level language with ARM assembly code.
+The following code illustrates the difference between a high-level language with JavaScript and low-level language with ARM assembly code.

 ```javascript
 let number = 10